momotarou2025desu-pixel/Calm-Breathing-privacy/index.md

-# Aeon Breath World – Privacy Policy
+Calm Breathing – Privacy Policy (by iogusnohin)

-Aeon Breath World (“the App”) respects the privacy of its users and is committed to protecting personal information.
+Calm Breathing (“the App”), by iogusnohin (“we”), respects the privacy of its users and is committed to protecting personal information.
 This Privacy Policy explains how the App handles user data.

----

-## 1. Information the App Does NOT Collect
+1. Information the App Does NOT Collect

-The App does **not** collect any personally identifiable information, such as:
+The App does not collect or require users to provide personally identifiable information such as:

-- Name
+Name

-- Email address
+Email address

-- Physical address
+Physical address

-- Phone number
+Phone number
-- Any identifier that can uniquely identify a user

-The App also does **not** collect:
+The App also does not access or collect:

-- Location information (GPS, etc.)
-- Contacts (address book)
+Contacts (address book)

-- Photos, audio, or video from the camera or microphone
+Photos, audio, or video from the camera or microphone
-- Advertising IDs or other tracking identifiers

----
+Precise location information (GPS)

-## 2. Information Stored Locally on the Device
+2. Information Stored Locally on the Device

-For the purpose of breathing sessions, theme settings, and text display,
-the App may store the following data **only on the user’s device**:
+To support breathing sessions, theme settings, and text display, the App may store the following data only on the user’s device:

-- Theme color and display preferences
+Theme color and display preferences

-- Breathing session history or progress
+Breathing session history or progress (if available in the App)

-- Other in-app settings chosen by the user
+Other in-app settings chosen by the user

-These data are used solely to support app functionality and are **never transmitted outside the device**.
+These data are used solely to support app functionality and are not transmitted to our servers.

----

-## 3. Use of Third-Party Services
+3. Advertising (Third-Party Services)

+The App may display ads using Google AdMob (Google Mobile Ads SDK).
+AdMob may automatically collect certain information to provide and measure ads, such as:

+Advertising ID (or similar device identifiers)

+IP address (for general location like country/region)

+App interaction data related to ads (e.g., ad impressions, clicks)

+Device information (e.g., device model, OS version)

+Approximate location inferred from IP (not GPS)

+This information is processed by Google in accordance with Google’s policies.
+The App itself does not receive or store personally identifiable information from AdMob.

+You can manage ad personalization from your device settings (for example, resetting or limiting the Advertising ID on Android).

+4. Analytics / Crash Reports

-The App does **not** use external analytics services, advertisement services, crash logging services,
+The App does not use external analytics services or crash logging services that we operate to collect personal data.
-or any third-party SDKs that send user data to external servers.
-No user data is shared with any third party.

----
+However, standard platform diagnostics (provided by the operating system or app store) may exist outside the App’s control.

-## 4. Children’s Privacy
+5. Children’s Privacy

 The App does not knowingly collect personal information from children under the age of 13.
-If we become aware that such information has been provided, we will delete it promptly.
+If we become aware that personal information has been provided to us, we will delete it promptly.

----

-## 5. Changes to This Privacy Policy
+6. Changes to This Privacy Policy

 This Privacy Policy may be updated as needed.
 Any changes will be posted on this page and will become effective when published.

----

-_Last updated: December 2025_
+Last updated: January 2026